 The two formats aren't competing on a single "better or worse" scale.
-They were built to solve different problems, and once you understand what each one actually does to your image data, the right choice becomes obvious almost every time.
+They were built more than 30 years ago to solve two completely different problems: JPEG (1992) was designed to squeeze photographic camera images into the smallest possible size for slow networks and limited storage, while PNG (1996) was designed as a patent-free, lossless replacement for GIF, built for graphics that needed exact pixel accuracy and transparency.
+Once you understand what each format actually does to your image data, the right choice becomes obvious almost every time.

 JPEG uses lossy compression and is best for photographs — it produces much smaller files by discarding detail the eye barely notices.
 PNG uses lossless compression and supports transparency, making it the right choice for logos, screenshots, UI graphics, and illustrations.
 Use JPEG when file size matters most; use PNG when pixel accuracy or a transparent background matters most.